Major Section: PROOF-CHECKER

 Major Section: PROOF-CHECKER-COMMANDS

-Examples: exit -- exit the interactive proof-checker (exit append-associativity) -- exit and create a defthm event named append-associativityThe commandGeneral Forms:
+(exit append-associativity) -- exit and create a defthm

 exit -- Exit without storing an event.

-(exit event-name &optional rule-classes do-it-flg) Exit, and store an event.
+(exit event-name &optional rule-classes do-it-flg)

-returns you to the ACL2 loop.
+The command exit returns you to the ACL2 loop.
 At a later time,

-may be executed to get back into the same proof-checker
+(verify) may be executed to get back into the same proof-checker

 state, as long as there hasn't been an intervening use of the

-proof-checker (otherwise see save
+proof-checker (otherwise see save).

-When given one or more arguments as shown above, exit
+When given one or more arguments as shown above, exit still returns

 you to the ACL2 loop, but first, if the interactive proof is

-complete, then it attempts create a defthm
+complete, then it attempts create a defthm event with the specified

-(which defaults to (:rewrite)
+event-name and rule-classes (which defaults to (:rewrite) if not

 supplied).
 The event will be printed to the terminal, and then